vccw/vccw.github.io/artsfest_2016.md

 			<h3>The Festival</h3>

+			<p>Great quality artwork is standard, unique designs, expected.
+			New and experienced local talent showcase paintings, sculpture, pottery, and fiber art, woodworking, glass art of all kinds, metal work and jewelry.
+Shop for hand-made gifts and support artistic cottage businesses in a family friendly environment.</p>

-			<p>Brentwood Elementary School, a Creative Learning Classroom Initiative, has
+			<p>Brentwood Elementary School a Creative Learning Classroom
-			embraced the Violet Crown Arts Festival and will host it in the heart of the Brentwood &amp; Crestview neighborhoods that the VCCW supports.
-The festival will be held in the school’s west parking lot at
+			Initiative, is host for Violet Crown Arts Festival in the heart of the Brentwood &amp; Crestview neighborhoods that VCCW supports.
+Located in the west parking lot.
+Admission is free.</p>
-			<a href="https://goo.gl/maps/xov1S">6700 Yates, Austin, TX 78757</a>.</p>

-			<p>Expect to find unique artwork from talented sculptors, potters, and fiber
-			artists, painters, jewelers, glass artists, woodworkers and metal smiths.
-Shop for hand made gifts and great quality art, and support local cottage businesses.
-It's always free admission for the whole family!</p>

 		</div>